CBS substitutes episodes for two TV shows after Paris attacks

-NEW YORK (Reuters) - CBS rescheduled two episodes of “Supergirl” and “NCIS Los Angeles” in deference to sensitivities arising from Friday’s deadly attacks in Paris, the network said on Sunday, one of several gestures of respect made by the entertainment industry.
+NEW YORK, Nov 15 (Reuters) - CBS rescheduled two television episodes of its original series “Supergirl” and “NCIS Los Angeles” out of sensitivities to this week’s deadly attacks in Paris, the network said on Sunday.

 “NCIS Los Angeles,” a law enforcement drama, had been scheduled to air an episode on Monday about women recruited by extremist organizations.
 In its place the network said it will broadcast an episode unrelated to warfare or religious extremism.